rcook/rcook.github.io/_posts/2019-11-17-overdrives-head-to-head.md

 ---
 I've developed a bit of a cheapo overdrive pedal problem.
 I am now the proud owner of five of them.
 In this post, I will compare and contrast them, draw a few conclusions and, most importantly, decide which one is going to go on my pedalboard for the time being.

-Here's my test bed: overdrives running into my [Blackstar HT-20R MkII][ht-20r-mkii].
+Here's my test bed: overdrives running into my [Blackstar HT-20R MkII][ht-20r-mkii] combo.
 Not pictured is my Telecaster.
 All hail the single-coil pickup!

 ![Cheapo overdrive pedals and my Blackstar HT-20R MkII amp]({{ site.url }}/assets/2019-11-17-overdrives-head-to-head/setup.jpg)

 I'll describe each pedal from left to right with my thoughts and opinions.
-These are entirely subjective and your tastes will likely vary radically from mine.
+These will be entirely subjective and your tastes will likely vary radically from mine.

-## Kokko FOD3
+## [Kokko FOD3 Mini Overdrive][kokko-fod3]

 ![Kokko FOD3]({{ site.url }}/assets/2019-11-17-overdrives-head-to-head/kokko-fod3.jpg)

-* [Kokko FOD3 Mini Overdrive][kokko-fod3]
 * $19.93 new from eBay
 * Ibanez Tube Screamer clone
 * Nice overdriven tone